-During fiscal year 2019, each director attended more than 75% of the meetings of our board and of the committees on which the director served.
+During fiscal year 2021, each director attended more than 75% of the meetings of our board and of the committees on which the director served.
 Our board and standing committees met, as follows:

-- Regular board: seven meetings;
+- Board: six meetings;

-- Compensation committee: five meetings;
+- Compensation committee: four meetings;

+- Audit committee: eight meetings;

-- Audit committee: ten meetings; and
+- Compliance oversight committee: four meetings; and

-- Nominating and governance committee: four meetings.
+- Nominating and governance committee: five meetings.

-During each regular meeting, our independent directors met alone, and our lead director chaired those sessions.
-In addition to meetings, the members of our board and its committees sometimes take action by written consent in lieu of a meeting, as permitted under Delaware corporate law, or discuss company business without calling a formal meeting.
+During each regular board meeting, our independent directors met alone, and our lead director chaired those sessions.
+In addition to meetings, the members of our board and its committees sometimes act by written consent in lieu of a meeting, as permitted under Delaware corporate law, or discuss company business without calling a formal meeting.

-All of our directors were present for our 2018 annual stockholders meeting, except one director who was not standing for re-election.
-We encourage directors to attend our annual meetings and generally schedule board meetings to coincide with the annual meeting to facilitate directors' attendance.
+All our directors were present for our 2020 annual stockholders meeting.
+We encourage directors to attend our annual meetings and we generally schedule board meetings to coincide with the annual meeting to facilitate directors' attendance.